danilnilne/MyPersBot/ReadMe.md

 My first exp in Git!

-This Project contains some code and scripts created by me during my Program tutoting..
+This Project contains some code and scripts created by me during my Program tutoring..

 bot_start.py  - Telegram Bot for diff tasks.